These Wedding 2021 Trends Are #CouplesGoals

 You Be You

 One thing is for sure: this is still your wedding and if you want to go big while keeping the guest list small, that's ok.
 "People are people, so the girl who wanted that big fancy dress, even though she only had 20 people in her backyard, guess what — she's putting it on.
 And full-on hair and makeup, too," says Lee.
-Whether you want to go with the dress of your dreams, bridesmaid jumpsuits, or a women's tuxedo (we love the idea of the bridesmaid tuxedo!), you do you no matter what the location or guest list looks like.
+Whether you want to go with the dress of your dreams, bridesmaid jumpsuits, or a women's tuxedo from The Groomsman Suit (we love the idea of the bridesmaid tuxedo!), you do you no matter what the location or guest list looks like.

 Planning a wedding soon?
 Follow us on Pinterest for more wedding inspo!